myui/hivemall/README.md

 Support
 -------

-Support is through the [issue list](https://github.com/myui/hivemall/issues).
+Support is through the [issue list](https://github.com/myui/hivemall/issues), not by direct e-mail.

 Put a question label to ask a question.
 Or, post a [question with hivemall tag](http://stackoverflow.com/questions/tagged/hivemall) in stackoverflow.

 References